 While reducing lead times in the above examples can be accomplished through automating tasks and processes, there is no better way to reduce manufacturing lead time than by eliminating unnecessary processes that are slowing down the time it takes to produce and supply finished products to customers.

-With a machine connectivity platform like MachineMetrics, companies can connect factory assets and monitor production down to the machine and spindle level.
+With a production monitoring platform like MachineMetrics, companies can connect factory assets and monitor production down to the machine and spindle level.
 Many manual tasks and processes can be automated or semi-automated to drive greater operator performance and machine utilization.

 MachineMetrics also provides real-time actionable insights based on production data.
 This allows managers to identify trends quickly, pinpoint areas needing intervention, and craft strategies for process improvement.
 Ultimately, they can drive incredible gains in efficiency.